5 Steps You Must Take To Ensure Data Resiliency (And Why #5 Might Surprise You!)

 3. Implement an Effective Backup Solution

 Data backups are fundamental to achieving data resilience.
 The 3-2-1-1 backup strategy is the best way to ensure your backups are always safeguarded and available.
 And it’s pretty simple.
 Keep three copies of your data (one primary and two backups), with two copies stored locally in two formats and one copy stored offsite in the cloud or secure storage.
 The last one stands for immutable storage, where your backups are saved in a write-once-read-many-times format that can’t be altered or deleted.
-Immutability is different from encryption in that there is no key, so there should be no way to “read” or reverse the immutability.
+Immutability differs from encryption in that there is no key, so there should be no way to “read” or reverse the immutability.
 That gives you a last line of defense against any disaster.

 4. Embrace the Cloud